 Dr Amar Bose realised that in 1978 aboard a flight from Zurich to Boston.
 Since 1963, airlines had been delivering in-flight audio entertainment to passengers via pneumatic headphones—tubular headsets that looked like stethoscopes.
 In the late 1970s, however, they began swapping pneumatic headphones for electronic ones.
 When Dr Bose donned his first pair en route to Boston, he was both excited and disappointed.
 Electronic headphones could deliver superior sound to fliers, but aeroplane cabins were too noisy to hear it.

-Dr Bose had an audio epiphany: Using physics, he conceived of a headset that uses a microphone to detect external noise, and electronics to generate an equal and opposite signal that cancels it out before it reaches the listener’s eardrums.
-Noise cancelling headphones were born.
+Dr Bose had an audio epiphany: Using basic physics, he conceived of a headset that uses a microphone to detect external noise, and electronics to generate an equal and opposite signal that cancels it out before it reaches the listener’s eardrums.
+The first pair of noise cancelling headphones were born.

-Many people are anxious about flying.
-And some—as much as 20 percent of the population, according to the Anxiety and Depression Association of America—are so afraid that they avoid going on holiday or taking jobs that might require travel.
-If you have a flying phobia, noise cancelling headphones might help.
-In a 2013 study, for example, scientists found that listening to classical music and nature sounds can reduce stress or improve the body’s response to it.
-In a 2017 study, British neuroscientists likewise found that music can diminish anxiety by up to 65 percent.
-In particular, they identified 10 stress-busting songs that they concluded are the most relaxing on Earth; you can listen to all 10 courtesy of a free Spotify® playlist compiled by Inc.com author Melanie Curtin.
+Nervous flyer?
+You’re not alone.
+According to the Anxiety and Depression Association of America, 20 percent of the US population are so afraid of flying that they avoid going on holiday or taking jobs that might require travel.
+If you have a flying phobia, consider noise cancelling headphones.
+They do a great job of creating personal pockets of quiet space.
+They also make your music sound lifelike.
+This important combination can make noise cancelling headphones a great option for people dealing with stress.
+According to this 2019 article, music can “cause the heart rate to slow down” and, in the process, lower your breathing rate and level of emotional distress.
+And in a 2017 study, British neuroscientists likewise found that one particular piece of music can diminish anxiety by up to 65 percent.
+They also concluded that these 10 stress-busting songs are the most relaxing on Earth; you can listen to all 10 courtesy of a free Spotify® playlist compiled by Inc.com author Melanie Curtin.

 It’s not just about which sounds you cancel out, however.
-It’s also about which sounds replace them.
-With the Bose Music app, you can easily access and control your music in order to induce sleep.
-For example, you can use in-flight Wi-Fi to stream a soothing station from your favourite streaming music service.
-Or, you can make and play a tranquilising playlist from your own music library.
+It’s also about what you listen to.
+The Bose Music app makes it easy to control your music.
+Tap into the in-flight Wi-Fi® to stream a soothing station from your favourite streaming music service.
+Or choose a relaxing playlist from your own music library.